 The Jeanie Johnston tall ship

-En-route you’ll pass the impressive Customs House and the Famine Memorial.
-A little further past the ship is the Samuel Beckett Bridge, one of Dublin’s modern architectural sights.
+First, take a walk along the Liffey to the Jeanie Johnsto tall ship.
+En route, you’ll pass the impressive Customs House and the Famine Memorial, and a little further past the ship is the Samuel Beckett Bridge, one of Dublin’s modern architectural sights.

 The EPIC Emigration Museum

-Across the road from the ship you’ll find the EPIC The Irish Emigration Museum.
-Over the centuries many Irish people, it’s estimated over 9 million since the 1700s, have emigrated from Ireland.
-EPIC tells of Irish emigration around the world and the reasons and stories behind it.
+Across the road from the Jeannie Johnston, you’ll find EPIC The Irish Emigration Museum.
+An estimated 10 million Irish people have emigrated since the 1700s, and EPIC explores the reasons and stories behind Irish emigration.

-And that brings to a close this epic 3 day Dublin itinerary.
-I hope my Dublin guide and itinerary has given you an idea of how much you can do with 72 hours in the city.
+And that brings to a close this epic 3-day Dublin itinerary.
+I hope my Dublin guide and itinerary have given you an idea of how much you can do with 72 hours in Dublin.

 Of course, this itinerary can be adjusted or extended to fit the length of your stay, and you can add other attractions that take your fancy during your visit.
 See below for some ideas – there are plenty of options.